The Best Teeth Cleaning in Winnipeg

 When plaque is left undisturbed for a long enough time, it begins to harden into tartar (sometimes called calculus).
 Tartar is too hard to remove with a toothbrush; you could brush for days and never get it off.

 Tartar creates a number of oral health problems.
 It is a hard substance that can irritate your gums, causing gingivitis.
 What’s more, tartar creates a perfect surface for bacteria to cling to, which leads to more tartar.
 Flossing and brushing is just one part of proper oral health care.
-We recommend getting your teeth cleaned professionally by our hygienists every six months.
-Sometimes if you already had a history of gum disease which caused some bone loss, or gaps in your gum tissue (called pocketing), a more frequent cleaning schedule may be required.
+We recommend getting a regular teeth cleaning professionally by our hygienists every six months.
+Sometimes if you already had a history of gum disease which caused some bone loss, or gaps in your gum tissue (called pocketing), a more frequent teeth cleaning schedule may be required.

 What Goes Into A Professional Cleaning?

-Though cleanings are done in a dental clinic, they aren’t typically performed by dentists.
+Though professional teeth cleaning services are done in a dental clinic, they aren’t typically performed by dentists.
 Rather, they’re performed by dental hygienists who are trained and specialized in teeth cleaning techniques.

-The cleaning process has two main components: scaling and polishing.
+The teeth cleaning treatment has two main components: scaling and polishing.
 Scaling gets rid of tartar deposits with the use of hand or ultrasonic instruments.
-The scaling process will often occur both above and below the gum line, especially if periodontal pockets (pockets in your gums) have formed.
+The scaling treatment will often occur both above and below the gum line, especially if periodontal pockets (pockets in your gums) have formed.
 Cleaning the tartar below the gum line is essential; you can’t access it with a toothbrush, and it’s liable to cause gum infections.

-Generally, the teeth cleaning process will end with a fluoride treatment, helping your teeth with the remineralization process we discussed before.
+Generally, the teeth cleaning process will end with a fluoride treatment, helping your teeth with the remineralization procedure we discussed before.

 How Often Should I Get My Teeth Cleaned?

 There are a number of different factors that play into how often you should get your teeth cleaned.
-As a general rule, twice a year is a good idea.
+As a general rule, twice a year is recommend.
 Going every six months allows you to minimize tartar buildup in your mouth.
 It will also give us the opportunity to spot oral health concerns you might not have known about otherwise, and treat them before they become problematic.
-In some cases, 3 or 4 times a year for cleaning could be recommended by our dentists in order to maintain your gums and teeth better and prevent more significant gum disease.
+In some cases, 3 or 4 times a year for cleaning could be recommended by our dentists in order to maintain your gums and teeth better and prevent plaque build up and significant gum disease.
 Remember, prevention of any disease is the best treatment.

 I Feel Anxious About Going For A Cleaning; What Should I Do?